A.I. Global Media Limited

-The following definitions and rules of interpretation apply in these terms and conditions:
+The following definitions and rules of interpretation apply in these terms and conditions of sale (the “Terms“):

-‘Advertisement‘ means the publication on any platform operated by Us of Your advert and shall include digital and printed items and promotional materials as appropriate;
+‘Advertisement(s)‘ means the publication on any platform operated by Us of Your advert and may include digital and printed items and promotional materials, as appropriate;

-‘Advertiser‘ or ‘You‘ means You and/or Your agent;
+‘Advertiser‘ or ‘You‘ or ‘Your‘ means You and/or Your agent;

-‘Contract‘ means the contract between the Publisher and the Advertiser to perform the Services to which these terms and conditions apply;
+‘Contract‘ means the contract between the Company and the Advertiser to perform the Services to which these Terms apply;

-‘Order‘ means Your order for services as set out in an email addressed to Your account executive at the Publisher;
+‘Order‘ means Your order for services as set out in an email addressed to Your account executive at the Company;

-‘Proof‘ means samples of the copy and layout of the Advertisement or artwork before it is published by the Publisher;
+‘Proofs‘ means samples of the copy and layout of the Advertisement or artwork before it is published by the Company;

 ‘Working Day‘ means a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for business.